-The Romance in Medieval Britain, or Medieval Insular Romance conference series began in 1988 with a conference organised by Maldwyn Mills at Gregynog, University of Wales: it proved so popular that it has become a biennial event, even if no one has quite been able to agree on a title for the series.
+The Romance in Medieval Britain, or Medieval Insular Romance conference series began in 1988 with a conference organised by Maldwyn Mills at Gregynog, University of Wales: it proved so popular that it has become a biennial event, even if no one has quite been able to settle on a title for the series.
 These conferences provide a lively forum for the discussion of medieval romances composed in any of the languages of the Britain and Ireland.
 The selected proceedings that have arisen from most meetings provide a useful benchmark of current trends and directions in the field.
 The focus of the conference series has traditionally been on non-Arthurian romance, since such texts tend to receive far less exposure than their Arthurian cousins, but Arthurian studies do occasionally slip in.

 Note to publishers: these conferences normally have a book display of recent publications in the field.
 Publishers are warmly encouraged to contact the conference organiser to arrange a bookstall or for samples and conference discount leaflets to be displayed.
 Authors of relevant books are likewise strongly encouraged to alert their publishers to this opportunity.